PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ## Creating the batch export

 1. Subscribe to data pipelines add-on in [your billing settings](https://us.posthog.com/organization/billing) if you haven't already.
-2. Click on [data pipeline](https://us.posthog.com/apps) in the sidebar and go to the exports tab in your PostHog instance.
+2. Click [Data pipelines](https://app.posthog.com/apps) in the navigation and go to the exports tab in your PostHog instance.
 3. Click "Create export workflow".
 4. Select **BigQuery** as the batch export destination.
 5. Fill in the necessary [configuration details](#bigquery-configuration).